jbequ5/Enigma-Machine-Miner/VISION.md

 SAGE is built so that solving intelligence does not stay locked in closed labs or disappear after a single run.
 By harnessing the competitive pressure and prize pools of Subnet 63, we generate rich, verifiable solving data and compound it into shared intelligence that benefits contributors first.

 Local innovation is enhanced by collective breakthroughs.
 Honest contribution is rewarded through transparent provenance and scoring.
-As more participants join and Enigma models become accessible to everyone, the flywheel strengthens — turning decentralized effort into collective capability that benefits the entire community and the broader Bittensor ecosystem.
+As more participants join and Enigma models become accessible to everyone, the flywheel strengthens — turning decentralized effort into collective capability, and democratizing access to continuously evolving solving intelligence.
+The foundation of co-owned acceleration.

 This is the People’s Intelligence Layer — built by the many, owned by the many, and designed so that the people who build it are the ones who win.